 Nar Phu Valley Trekking is a striking short journey in the Trans Himalaya, just behind the north face of Mt.
 Annapurna.
-The Nar Phu Valley Short Trek is a combination of cultural, adventure, and scenic phenomenon.
-Sky towering peaks and adventure passes, glaciers, remote ancient villages, ranging river making deep gorges, lovely forests, amazing rock configuration, a herd of yaks and wild goats, Gombas, and medieval unique Tibetan culture handover from their ancestor are main features of the trip.
-Nar Phu Valley was officially opened in 2003 for the trekkers and developing as a tea house and homestay concept.
+The Nar Phu Valley Short Trek is a combination of cultural, adventure, and scenic phenomena.
+Sky towering peaks and adventure passes, glaciers, remote ancient villages, ranging river making deep gorges, lovely forests, amazing rock configuration, a herd of yaks and wild goats, Gombas, and medieval unique Tibetan culture handover from their ancestor are the main features of the trip.
+Nar Phu Valley was officially opened in 2003 for trekkers and developed as a tea house and homestay concept.
 As this is Restricted Area trekking you need special trekking permits through the registered trekking agency.